 4. Plan for A Strategic Content

-Aside from creating a video material that connects with the target audience, several other adjustments can be made to improve the ad performance.
+Aside from creating video material that connects with the target audience, several other adjustments can be made to improve the ad performance.
 One example is placing the brand logo in the first five seconds of the video to increase recall.
 This way, even if the viewer decides to skip the ad, the brand name has already made an impression.

 Marketers must also prepare for the possibility that the viewers will see the ad while using a mobile device or not turn on the audio while watching.
-These things are common in the US as more than 80% of viewers watch videos without sound.
+These things are common in the US, as more than 80% of viewers watch videos without sound.
 Your content must be structured in a way that makes the message understandable when viewed across different devices, with or without audio.

 Lastly, a clear call to action must be included so that the audience knows what to do if they are interested in the brand.
 If links are added to the video, these must be relevant and aligned with the video content.